Platform design · Vimeo · 2016–2025

 One clear winner.

-Before committing to an architecture, I explored three fundamentally different models for how creators would customize and publish their apps.
+Before committing to an approach, I explored three different models for how creators would customize and publish their apps.

 01